-From charming Alpine villages to half-timbered medieval towns to colorful fishing villages perched on the edge of cliffs, you will feel like you have stepped into the pages of storybook if you visit any of these fairytale destinations!
+From charming Alpine villages to half-timbered medieval towns to colorful fishing villages perched on the edge of cliffs, the fairytale destinations in Europe will make you feel like you have stepped into a Disney princess movie!

 1. Hallstatt, Austria

-Hallstatt is located just a short train ride and ferry trip away from Salzburg, Austria.
-This tiny Alpine hamlet of just 860 residents is perched on the edge of a crystal-clear lake, with breathtaking mountains forming a dramatic backdrop.
+Hallstatt—a tiny Alpine hamlet of just 860 residents—is perched on the edge of a crystal-clear lake, with breathtaking mountains forming a dramatic backdrop.

 2. Bled, Slovenia

 Lake Bled is one of those places that looks straight out of a storybook.
-This small Slovenian town is perfect for nature-lovers, with lots of opportunities for hiking, boating, and camping nearby.
+This small Slovenian town is perfect for nature lovers.
+It has lots of opportunities for hiking, boating, and camping nearby.

 3. Colmar, France